Plan the End of NHR Early and Mitigate Future Tax Burden

 Only 29% of NHR tax holders have taken steps to reduce future tax burdens.*

-According to the Wealthy Expats in Portugal Survey Report, most NHR tax holders have yet to plan ahead to reduce future tax burden of between 28%–48% .
+According to the Wealthy Expats in Portugal Survey Report, most NHR tax holders have yet to plan ahead to reduce the future tax burden, which can range from 28% to 48% after NHR.

-Without early planning with cross-border tax and wealth management professionals, ideally starting in years 1 to 7 of your NHR tax status.
-If you fail to prepare you are potentially risking substantial tax liabilities that could erode years of accumulated wealth.
+We recommend early planning with cross-border tax and wealth management professionals, ideally starting in years 1 to 7 of your NHR tax status.
+If you fail to prepare for the end of NHR, you are potentially risking substantial tax liabilities that could erode years of accumulated wealth.

-The sooner you start, the more time you have to structure your income and assets in the most tax-efficient way possible, long before your 10-year NHR period ends so that you have peace of mind for the future.
+The sooner you start, the more time you have to restructure your income and assets in the most tax-efficient way possible.
+We also recommend that you begin taking these steps well before your 10-year NHR period ends so that you can have peace of mind for the future.

 28 - 48%